cstancu/issue-template-test/.github/ISSUE_TEMPLATE/native-image-issue.md

 Add any other context about the problem here.

 **GraalVM version**
-For example the output of `native-image --version`
+For example the output of `native-image --version`.